growilabs/growi-docs/docs/en/admin-guide/management-cookbook/slack-integration.md

      ![slack-bot-interactivity-shortcuts-creation](../../../.vuepress/public/assets/images/slack-bot-interactivity-shortcuts-creation.png)

-  1. When the Request URL has been correctly entered, click **Save Changes** button.
+  1. When the Request URL has been correctly entered, click the **Save Changes** button.

 #### Slash Commands